warner/tahoe-lafs/docs/configuration.rst

 Drop-Upload

-    As of Tahoe-LAFS v1.9.0, a node running on Linux can be configured to automatically upload files that are created or changed in a specified local directory.
+    A node running on Linux or Windows can be configured to automatically upload files that are created or changed in a specified local directory.
     See :doc:`frontends/drop-upload` for details.

 Storage Server Configuration